2ndSightLab/ai-tracker/mistake-tracker.md

 ## 6/13/2026 -- egregious mistakes by Opus 4.8:

+🔴 This could be partially acceptable confusion but I wish the model had brought this to my attention rather than messing things up.
+I told it to copy the menthod of processing XML files and creating menus from another project.
+I told it to copy some default folders into a directory matching an organization id.
+It initially had that in the requirements.
+But then I had the other project agent check if this agent corectly modeled it's XML files using the pattern in the other poject.
+It did not.
+It add a <node id="123" .. model when the other project only uses <node><tag></tag> construct.
+It can't seem to correclty follow that pattern or recognize architectural pattners.
+In the course of trying to align the method for modifying files, elements, and implmentation of data types, it removed the folder and messe dup the whole structure.
+So I'm having to go through the whole project and update the readme and readjust all that code.
+It also moved the position of the element in the deafult file without asking so I had to tell it to fix that as well.

 🔴 Having to be way more specific than in the past.
 What changed?
 Example.
 - what requirements need to be changed?
 - 2, 4, 6, 8, 10